oyanalytica/FeatEngX/README.md

 # FeatEngX
-FeatEngX is an automated and accurate Feature Engineering Tool used by Data Engineers &amp; AI Researchers for feature engineering
+FeatEngX is an automated Feature Engineering Tool used by Data Engineers & AI Researchers for making feature selection process, data preprocessing, and engineering accurate.